grumps/ansible-pelican/README.md

 Role Name
 =========

 This role installs pelican in a virtual environment, and generates html into a web root directory.
 The role doesn’t install a webserver, and expects there to be another role to manage the webserver.
 The role expectes the pelican application to be in a git repository such as Github or Bitbucket.
 We generate HTML output using publishconf.py.
+Currently only supports Debian Jessie and Wheezy.
+This should work just fine on Ubuntu as well.
+With hopes of support on CentOS/RHEL soon.

 Requirements
 ------------